-There were 5 fatal crashes in CY 2015 and 6 in CY 2016.
 Troop G analyzed FARS data provided by DOS Division of Motor Vehicles, 2009 through 2012, and used this as our baseline to determine 80% of the fatal crashes (24) were deemed the fault of the passenger vehicle (PV).
-In CY 2015 the PV was at fault 100% of the time and in CY2016 the PV was at fault 66% of the time.
-To date in CY 2017 there have been 4 fatal crashes with 5 fatal injuries, 3 of them were caused by center line encroachment by the PV, assumed to be the result of distracted driving.
+In CY 2016 the PV was at fault 66% of the time and in CY 2017 the PV was deemed at fault in 80% of the fatal crashes, 5 of the crashes were the result of center line encroachment, probably due to driver distraction.